rsmoke/ldap_record/README.md

 ## For use in a Rails project:
 Install the gem net-ldap by adding the follwing line to your GEMFILE

-> *The Net::LDAP (aka net-ldap) gem before 0.16.0 for Ruby has Missing SSL Certificate Validation.*
+> *The Net::LDAP (aka net-ldap) gem before 0.16.0 for Ruby has a Missing SSL Certificate Validation.*

 ```
 gem 'net-ldap', '~> 0.16.1'